DInnaD/labnotebook/content/lab-notebook/2010-12-07-mapping-out-sicb-presentation-is-your-phylogeny-informative.md

 ---
+categories:
+- evolution
 comments: true
-date: 2010-12-07 22:42:08
+date: 2010-12-07T22:42:08Z
-layout: post
+redirects:
+- /wordpress/archives/535
+- /archives/535
 slug: mapping-out-sicb-presentation-is-your-phylogeny-informative
 title: 'Mapping out SICB Presentation: Is your phylogeny informative?'
-redirects: [/wordpress/archives/535, /archives/535]
-categories:
-- evolution
+url: /2010/12/07/mapping-out-sicb-presentation-is-your-phylogeny-informative/
 ---

 Assembling material/outline for my SICB presentation in January, will be giving a practice talk in the Wainwright lab on Wednesday.
 15 minute presentation with 5 minutes for questions.